algolia/api-clients-playground/laravel-scout-extended/README.md

 # About Algolia's Scout-Extended

-Algolia Scout-extended was created bt and mainteained by [Algolia](https://github.com/algolia).
+Algolia Scout-extended was created by and maintained by [Algolia](https://github.com/algolia).
 The Algolia Search API Client for Laravel.

 ## Get started locally